aday1/Dreamurium-Weeklybeats2020W1/README.md

 Visuals:
-GLSL Sandbox and some tweaks in ShaderLoader.dll (+ Resolume 5) 'ripped/modified/Code available here - Code left in tact for crediting' https://github.com/aday1/WeeklyBeats-Week1/GLSL/
+GLSL Sandbox and some tweaks in ShaderLoader.dll (+ Resolume 5) 'ripped/modified/Code available here - Code left in tact for crediting'
+- Bitwig Sequenced MIDI Over Ethernet to Trigger Resolume5 --- (I should do a video about that sometime) https://github.com/aday1/WeeklyBeats-Week1/GLSL/